 There is the lover she gives herself to by the sea in Howth and who is clearly Bloom.
 And a moment later she is going back to her seduction by a young man in Gibraltar, where she lived with her father in here early youth.
 Her giving in to Leopold Bloom on the rocks by the sea in Howth, just north of Dublin, where we also went strolling one afternoon.
 Molly is reliving an extraordinarily sensuous episode with Leopold (Poldy as.

-Molly is the epitome of sensuality, and I found myself totally carried away by her final “Yes” and “yes”, the very end of the book.
+Molly is the epitome of sensuality, and in her mind she touches lightly on several lovers, episodes that had stayed with he, sometimes grossly vulgar and very funny.
+After the last page though, I found myself totally carried away by her “Yes” and “yes”, the very end of the book.